drlinux/docker-chicagoboss/README.md

 The Dockerfile creating a CB project which named as "chericart".

-Please refer to run.sh file an Docker file more information.
+Please refer to run.sh file and Docker file more information.

 This Dockerfile created for "**Creating a Web App in Erlang with Chicago Boss and Riak from Scratch**" article series that will be published soon in my blog: